 Fun for all the family at Blickling Estate

-Bring the whole family to explore the estate, follow trails and have a go at some of our 50 things to do before you're 11¾.
-With lots to do throughout the year and daily trails available, there will always be something fun to spark the imaginations of young and old alike.
+Discover fun for all the family every day of the week at Blickling Estate and have a go at some of our 'top 50 Things to do before you're 11¾'.
+With lots to do throughout the year and daily trails available, there's always something to spark imagination of your little explorers...

 Collect a children's map from visitor reception and head out on an adventure around the colourful gardens.
 Find the secret tunnels, squishy trees, sundial and more.
 There's plenty of fun to be had, from a family game of hide and seek between the yew hedges, to planting seeds in the walled kitchen garden.

-Discover the magic of the Blickling in winter.
-Come rain or shine, the house is open 363 days of the year, giving you even more opportunities to visit us.
+Come rain or shine, discover the magic of the Blickling's Jacobean mansion.
+The house is open 363 days of the year, giving you even more opportunities to visit us.

 There are so many things to do around the estate and plenty of opportunities to tick off some of your '50 things'.
 Why not build a den, fly a kite or create some wild art?